John Gibbons: Second stint with Toronto (2013–2018)

-On November 20, 2012, it was announced that Gibbons was re-hired as manager of the Toronto Blue Jays on a two–year rolling contract.
+On November 20, 2012, the Blue Jays re-hired Gibbons as their manager on a two–year rolling contract.
 Gibbons was named to the 2013 American League All-Star coaching staff by Detroit Tigers manager Jim Leyland.
 The Blue Jays finished the 2013 season with a 74–88 record, putting them last in the AL East.

 The Blue Jays were six games up in the AL East title race on June 6, 2014, but posted a 45–54 record from that point on, including a 9–17 record in August.
 They would finish the season with a record of 83–79, good enough for third place in the AL East, and five games back of a wild card spot.

 On June 22, 2015, the Blue Jays defeated the Tampa Bay Rays 8–5 for Gibbons' 500th managerial win.
 On August 2, Gibbons was ejected for the third time in the 2015 season, for arguing with umpire Jim Wolf.
 Gibbons returned to the field later in the game during a bench-clearing incident, and was subsequently suspended for one game.
 On September 25, Gibbons and the Blue Jays ended the team's 22-year playoff drought by clinching a playoff berth.
 Five days later, the Blue Jays defeated the Baltimore Orioles 15–2, and clinched the American League East.
 On October 14, 2015, the Blue Jays defeated the Texas Rangers to win the American League Division Series after losing the first two games of the series.
 The Blue Jays moved on to play in their first American League Championship Series since 1993.
 They were defeated by the eventual World Series champions, the Kansas City Royals, in six games.